ethvault/integration-guide/README.md

 ## Step 3: Update your `Content-Security-Policy` and `X-Frame-Options` headers (10 - 30 minutes)

 In order to be embed your dApp in any iframe, your web servers need to send the correct HTTP headers. `X-Frame-Options` is superceded by `Content-Security-Policy`, but you should set both headers for compatibility with older browsers.
+If you do not currently set either of these security headers, you do not need to make any changes, but you should be aware that they can affect the compatibility with Ethvault.

 ### Update `Content-Security-Policy`